- What is an Electronic Travel Authorization?

 As part of the eTA application process, you will be asked to provide personal details such as your:

 - Date and place of birth

 - Current job/occupation

 You must ensure that you enter your passport number correctly, as your eTA will be linked to your passport.
 If it is entered incorrectly, you may not be able to board your flight to Canada and you will have to reapply for another eTA.

 Note that only one person can be included in a single eTA application at a time.
 If you wish to apply on behalf of someone else, such as a dependent or a child, you must fill in a separate application for them, making a note that you are doing so on the form.

 What Are the Fees and Processing Times When Applying For an eTA?

 eTAs cost CAN$7 to obtain.

-Most eTAs are approved within a matter of minutes.
-However, the application process may take longer if you are asked to provide additional documents for your eTA.
+Most applications for the eTA are approved within a matter of minutes.
+However, the eTA application process may take longer if you are asked to provide additional documents for your eTA.

 What Happens If My eTA Application is Refused?